Old Spanish Trail

 Welcome Back, Old Friend: March 2015

-Finally, after two decades of its sudden disappearance, Marker 140] has been found!
-Thanks to fellow marker hunter, Justin Pulsipher, I and most likely the rest of Nevada, would've never known of its recent re-erection!
-This marker disappeared from its home in March of 2000 thanks to the beginning of a drastic widening of US 95 at Laughlin junction.
-According to Gary Bodell, fellow marker hunter and NDOT employee for Clark County, this stretch of US 95 never seems to get finished, having undergone construction since 1997.
-For fifteen years, this vastly important marker, noting the historical significance of Father Francisco Garces, the first white to step foot in Nevada, was lost to careless removal.
-Finally, after a ridiculously long wait, this marker is back in action!
-So just how was this marker was resurrected from the dead?
-The answer coming right up!
+This marker disappeared from its home in March of 2000 caused by a massive widening of US 95 at Laughlin junction.
+According to Gary Bodell, fellow marker hunter and NDOT employee for Lincoln and Clark Counties, this stretch of the 95 was a continuous project since 1997.
+For fifteen years, this vastly important marker, noting the historical significance of Father Francisco Garcés, the first white to step foot in Nevada, was lost to careless removal.
+Finally, after a ridiculously long wait, Marker 140!

-Having unknowingly wandered upon this marker in extreme southern Nevada, avid explorer Justin Pulcipher examined it a little closer and immediately knew that this was the long-lost 140.
-Notice the original Standard (L) format of the marker.
-What exactly happened to it will always remain a mystery, but considering its new re-erection in the same issue in which it disappeared, this leads me to believe that it had been sitting in an NDOT maintenance yard for almost two decades until finally given the word to repair and otherwise re-vamp it.
+On a casual desert rat scavenger hunt in this extreme southern tip of Nevada, avid explorer Justin Pulcipher examined it a little closer and immediately knew that this was the long-lost 140.
+Notice the original Standard-Large issue of the marker.
+What exactly happened to it will always remain a mystery, but considering its replacement is in the same issue from which it disappeared, this leads me to believe that it had been sitting in an NDOT maintenance yard for almost two decades until finally given the word to repair and otherwise re-vamp it.

 Seeking to open a land route between Tucson and California, Fray Francisco Garces was the first European to enter Nevada.
 By the end of February, 1776, he had reached the Mohave Villages located a few miles southeast of this location on the Arizona bank of the Colorado River.
 The Franciscan father traveled alone in areas never before seen by a white man.
 Relying on Indian guides, he walked from village to village.
 The Mohaves agreed to lead him to the coast along a trail used for trade purposes.
 On March 4, 1776, accompanied by four natives, Garces crossed the Colorado River and reached the San Gabriel (California) Mission 20 days later.
 His route followed a much older prehistoric trail used to bring shells and other trade goods to the tribes of the mountain and desert West.